Pylons/pyramid/docs/narr/urldispatch.rst

           to is defined by a *controller* and an *action*.
 However, neither concept (controller nor action) exists within :mod:`repoze.bfg`.
-Instead, when you map a URL pattern to code in bfg, you will map the URL patterm to a :term:`view`.
+Instead, when you map a URL pattern to code in bfg, you will map the URL patterm to a :term:`context` and a :term:`view name`.
+Once the context is found, "normal" :mod:`repoze.bfg` :term:`view` lookup
-          As a result, there is a bit of mental gynmastics you'll need to do when dealing with Routes URL dispatch in bfg.
-In general, whenever you see the name *controller* in the context of :term:`Routes`, you should map that mentally to the bfg term :term:`view`.  *Actions* do not exist in :mod:`repoze.bfg`: in other frameworks these may refer to methods of a *controller class*, but since views in :mod:`repoze.bfg` are simple callables (usually functions)
-          as opposed to classes, there is no direct concept mapping of an action.
+          will be done using the context and the view name.

 It often makes a lot of sense to use :term:`URL dispatch` instead of :term:`traversal` in an application that has no natural hierarchy.